How to Read Excel Files in C# (Developer Tutorial)

 var range = worksheet[$"A{i}:B{i}"].ToList();

-//Create a Country entity to be saved to the database
+// Create a Country entity object to be stored in the database.

 var country = new Country